 It makes more sense.

 You get to explore different things that may excite you with much less regard for what you're getting paid.
 It's kind of like an ex-NBA basketball player sportscasting for a major media network.
-They're in the mix, have respect, and probably tell themselves all the time, “I can't get believe I'm getting paid to do this job.”
+They're in the mix and have respect.
+And probably tell themselves all the time, “I can't get believe I'm getting paid to do this job.”

 Logically, taking a 50%+ pay cut is probably not a financially wise decision in the near term.
 But in the long-term, who knows?
-I was more curious to get to know the CEO, understand his business model, and see if we could build a business relationship.
+I was more curious to get to know the CEO.
+I wanted to understand his business model, and see if we could build a business relationship.
 Besides, I love to negotiate and share all these interesting stories with all of you!

 If I really want to pivot into a different industry, I need to take a cut.
 The same goes for most people.
 Nobody is going to hire someone with no experience, who they don't know, for the same bucks, no matter how well you've performed elsewhere.

-I’ve decided that taking a full-time job for less than $200,000 a year without good responsibility and great equity upside is not in my cards at the moment.
+I decided that taking a full-time job for less than $200,000 a year without good responsibility and great equity upside is not in my cards at the moment.
 I'd rather be completely free to work on my own online business and consult part-time.

 The film paid little, but he went on to win an Oscar for his incredible role in 2014.
-Now, he’s slotted to make multiple millions as The Joker in the new Batman movie.
+Then, he made around $7 million as The Joker in the new Batman movie!

 By doing 25 hours of consulting work on the side for a year and a half, a huge opportunity to consult with dozens of startups has emerged.
 And by spending time learning about how startups from various funding stages operate, I might just try and do something bigger on my own.

 The final way to build a fortune is to take matters into your own hand and start your own business online!
 It used to cost a fortune and a lot of employees to start your business.
 Now you can start it for next to nothing with Bluehost.

 Not a day goes by where I'm not thankful for starting Financial Samurai in 2009.
 I have maximum freedom now thanks to working on my side-hustle while working for 2.5 years.
 You never know where your journey will take you!

-Updated for 2018 and beyond.
+Updated for 2020 and beyond.